-If following the investigation the Council decides that a person has given false information or withheld information, it will take one or more of the following actions -
+If following the investigation, the Council decides that a person has given false information or withheld information, it will take one or more of the following actions -

-- Remove the applicant from the Register. - Not allow the applicant to join or re-join the Register for a period of not less than year.

-- Instigate criminal proceedings. - Inform the social housing provider of the investigation so they may instigate eviction proceedings if social housing was gained as a result of fraud.
+- Remove the applicant from the Register. - Not allow the applicant to join or re-join the Register for an indefinite period. - Instigate criminal proceedings. - Inform the social housing provider of the investigation so they may instigate eviction proceedings if social housing was gained as a result of fraud.